garth5689/garth5689.github.io/_drafts/dollars_to_doughnuts.md

 transactions = transactions[1:]
 ```

 Right now, all the data is being stored as strings, which makes it difficult to do any kind of sorting or math.
-A `tuple` is a sequence of items, so I'm creating a tuple that has three named attributes, `date`, `amnt`, and `cat`.
+A `tuple` is a sequence of items, so I'm creating a tuple that has three named attributes, `date`, `amount`, and `category`.
 This means we can access the data by name instead of index.

 `datetime.strptime` turns a string into an actual date object in python, and I'll be storing the amount as a `Decimal`.
 Category remains a string